naren-git-share/samples/server-side-events/README.md

 Open multiple browser windows to see real-time synchronization of:
 - Number countdowns across all clients
 - Chat messages broadcasting to all users instantly

+## Deploy to Azure

+### 🚀 Automated Deployment with GitHub Actions

+This repository includes a GitHub Actions workflow for automated deployment.

+**Recommended Approach:**

+1. Push your code to GitHub
+2. Create an App Service in Azure Portal
+3. Use **Deployment Center** in Azure Portal to connect to GitHub
+4. Azure will automatically set up the GitHub Actions workflow
+5. Every push to main branch triggers automatic deployment!

+**See [GITHUB_ACTIONS_SETUP.md](./GITHUB_ACTIONS_SETUP.md) for detailed step-by-step instructions.**

+### Requirements
+- Azure subscription
+- GitHub repository
+- Globally unique app name for Azure App Service